Rock Collecting Tour of the Western Upper Peninsula of Michigan - "The Copper Country"

 The mine dumps throughtout the Keweenaw from Ontonagon north to Copper Harbor may contain some or all of the following: Ankerite; Calcite, some with native copper inclusions; Chlorastrolite (aka Greenstone); Chrysocolla; Native Copper ; the rare Datolite, some with native copper inclusions, pastel colors, nodules to 7" in diameter, outer appearance that of a dark cauliflower; Domeykite; Epidote; Laumanite; Prehnite; Quartz; native Silver wires, Tenorite and Wollastonite.

-Before starting out to make your Copper Country collection you should visit the Seaman Mineral Museum at the Michigan Technological University in Houghton.
-(Open Mon-Fri, 9am to 4:30 pm, Sat from 12 noon to 4pm July to October.
-Phone 906-487-2572; fax 906-487-2949).
-The museum has the world's finest display of minerals from the Lake Superior Copper District.
+Before starting out to make your Copper Country collection you should visit the Seaman Mineral Museum at the Michigan Technological University 1404 E. Sharon Avenue, Houghton, MI.
+The museum has a new building with a parking lot outside.
+Their collection has recently been expanded by the addition of the mineral collection from the University of Michigan as well as the world's finest display of minerals from the Lake Superior Copper District.
 There you can see samples of the minerals you are going to look for and your search of the rock piles will be much more interesting.
+Phone 906-487-2572.

 At Painesdale, look for specimens of native copper.
 Lumps, or masses, of nearly pure copper are rather easy to find on all of the old rock piles.
 You can easily recognize it by its weight and reddish color when scraped with a knife or file.
 The copper often feels rough or jagged to the touch instead of smooth.
 Usually the metal is coated with a black tarnish due to exposure to the air.
 (Lodging)